Outages happen. It’s inevitable. Today’s example? Amazon S3

 We, ourselves were somewhat impacted, though gratefully to a much lesser degree than many others.
 Our own Zerto technical documentation is housed on Amazon S3, so our product download links were unavailable for a short time.

 Bottom line: As the reactionary memes roll through our twitter feeds, and discussion over the outage continues, the focus needs to be squarely on the fact that the cloud is not where it needs to be in terms of IT resilience.
-(What is IT Resilience?
-See here.)
+(Click to learn more about IT Resilience.)
 We, the community of IT professionals and IT companies, need to build and adopt tools and platforms with redundancy, scalability and with simpler recovery processes.
 IT resilience is achieved when a company is capable of responding to a disruption so quickly that end-users and customers are not aware that a disruption occurred.

 How does resilience happen?